rithu453/paanini/npm/README.md

-# Panini (पाणिनि) — Sanskrit Programming Language for Node.js
+# Paanini (पाणिनि) — Sanskrit Programming Language for Node.js

-Panini is a modern Sanskrit programming language with Python-like syntax, packaged for Node.js developers.
-This npm wrapper downloads (or builds) the Rust-powered `panini` CLI so you can run Panini code on Windows, macOS, and Linux without installing Rust manually.
+Paanini is a modern Sanskrit programming language with Python-like syntax, packaged for Node.js developers.
+This npm wrapper downloads (or builds) the Rust-powered `paanini` CLI so you can run Paanini code on Windows, macOS, and Linux without installing Rust manually.

 > **Rust crate**: [`paanini-lang`](https://crates.io/crates/paanini-lang) · **Version**: 0.1.0 · **License**: MIT